Rosa and the Black Tulip is featured in FILM magazine on page 35. Thanks to London IFF for the great design and nomination!

-Gena's book, ANGELA'S DECISION: A Journey of Adaptation, is available on Amazon.com and Barnes & Noble, plus other sites.
+Gena's book, ANGELA'S DECISION: A Journey of Adaptation, is available on Amazon.com.
 Part memoir, part filmmaking info, it also contains the original short story, "Billy's Return," and the adapted screenplay.
 Two bonus stories are also included, Christmas Tradition, based on Korean War letters sent home, and An Ethnography of Those Left Behind, a post-modern story on Iraq War.

 Gena's feature screenplay, Rosa And The Black Tulip, is a semi-finalist in the Richmond International Film Festival.
 The part drama, romance and adventure set in 1670s Holland during the tulip market frenzy is based on Alexandre Dumas' novel The Black Tulip.

 Crick In The Holler is in production in WV, Dec.
 13-19.
 So excited to be filming in Gena's hometown area in Nicholas County and John's in Summers and Greenbrier Counties!
 Director-writer Ursula Ellis is on the ground a few days early with her set designer Carrie Heckel from Chicago and a team from WV.

 Filming first at the Carrington Richmond family farm and a house in Alderson, WV.
 (Ursula's late grandfather's farm).
 Then filming final days in Summersville area with locations in Mt.
 Nebo and Kesler Cross Lanes.
 We have 68 folks from WV involved on the film!
 Statewide and local folks.
 Of a cast and crew of 83.